Top Symfony Developers in Los Angeles

 Finally, if your site fits none of the above descriptions, then it is probably a good candidate for a framework like Symfony.
 Symfony is the right starting place for custom web applications.
 For instance, a custom database application for managing your business, a customer service portal, a corporate intranet, a new social network, an API that exposes your business data to vendors or customers.

 When in doubt, let an expert with broad experience guide you.
-Find a developer who has built many sites with many different platforms, listen to their advice, and, as always, trust your intuition.
+Find an experienced Symfony developer who has also built many sites with many different platforms, listen to their advice, and, as always, trust your intuition.

 What are some Symfony tips and tricks?